Flank/mirror-goog-studio-main/bazel/sdk/README.md

 $ repo sync
 ```

+You only have to do this step once.

 ### Start a new branch

 ```
-$ cd /path/to/studio-master-dev/ # or studio-master-dev-sdk
+$ cd /path/to/studio-master-dev/

 # Of course, your branch name will be different...
 $ repo start devsdk+build-tools+19_0_3 \